What is an Assessment?

-2. Gradebook settings - choose whether the assessment is gradable, assign an outcome and points possible if gradable, and check the box if the assessment counts as extra credit.
-Generally the grading category option is not used if MOS gradebook is enabled
+Choose whether the assessment is gradable, assign an outcome and points possible if gradable, and check the box if the assessment counts as extra credit.

-8. Assessment review - choose how students view assessment results from multiple ways with each dropdown option (always, never, after minimum attempt, when answered correctly, due date, and after score visibility date)
+Choose how students view assessment results from multiple ways with each dropdown option (always, never, after minimum attempt, when answered correctly, due date, and after score visibility date).

 - Teachers can restrict student access to assignment scores by date

 - Echo tracks when students have completed and passed each assignment.
 The Passing Score field allows teachers to define the minimum score students must achieve in order to "pass" the assignment